It’s 2020 and voice search is already here. If this is the first time you are hearing about or even thinking about it, you need to keep reading.

 There’s a lot more stats out there but you get the drift.

-You just have to look and the explosion in the smart speaker and home automation market.
-The technology has gotten to a point where we are able to do many of our day to day tasks just by speaking to an AI Assistant.
+You just must look and the explosion in the smart speaker and home automation market.
+The technology has gotten to a point where we are able to do many of our day-to-day tasks just by speaking to an AI Assistant.

 Remember when you used to fire up an app to see what the weather was going to be on a certain day.
-These days that’s been replaced by “Hey Google, whats the weather going to be on Sunday?“.
-You’re probably thinking well that’s for the weather, what has that go to do with my website and my business.
-Well everything.
+These days that’s been replaced by “Hey Google, what’s the weather going to be on Sunday?”.
+You’re thinking well that’s for the weather, what has that go to do with my website and my business.
+Well, everything.

-Right now the voice activated assistant market is dominated by 4 majors.
-Siri, Google Assistant, Cortana and Amazon Alexa.
-The problem is that these 4 assistants all pull information from different sources so focusing on one search engine just won’t work anymore.
+Right now, the voice activated assistant market is dominated by 4 majors.
+Siri, Google Assistant, Cortana, and Amazon Alexa.
+The problem is that these 4 assistants all pull information from various sources so focusing on one search engine just won’t work anymore.